-If there are more applications than the number of places available in a particular school, then the school is deemed to be oversubscribed.
+If there are more applications than the number of places available, then the school is deemed to be oversubscribed.
 When stating a preference, parents are entitled to state a reason for doing so.
 However, the only criteria used to allocate places are those detailed below.

-After the admission of children with special educational needs where a school is named on the EHCP, and where the number of applicants is greater than the published admission number as stated above for a particular school, applications will be considered against the criteria set out below, in the following order:
+After the admission of children with special educational needs where this school is named on the EHCP, and where the number of applicants is greater than the published admission number then all applications will be considered against the criteria set out below, in the following order: